sabay-digital/sdk.android-old.mysabay.com/STORE.md

     });
 ```

 Invoice status will take some time to update.
-To check payment status schedully, call this function.
+To check payment status as schedule, call this function.

 ```java
   MySabaySDK.getInstance().scheduledCheckPaymentStatus(handler, invoiceId, interval, repeat, new DataCallback<GetInvoiceByIdQuery.Invoice_getInvoiceById>() {